The Changeling Hypothesis/Premature Prediction

 • • • •

 Unfortunately, imho, it turns out that Ms Rowling seems unable to draw a distinction between Christian symbolism and Christian content.
+Admittedly, she is hardly alone at that.

 On the strength of having had the whole later part of my theory shot out from under me only three months after I first posted it I was still a little miffed to see it go.
-But as I say in the sidebar, I had never actually expected for it to turn out to have been altogether correct, in any case.
+But as I say in the intro, I had never actually expected for it to turn out to have been altogether correct, in any case.